 |Capacity in MW and %||Generation in GW.h and %|

-This table shows Manitoba’s electric capacity and generation from renewables in 2005 and 2015.
-The share of hydro in total capacity decreased from 90% to 87% while the share of wind increased from 0.4% to 4% and the share of biomass remained stable at 0.4%.
-The share of hydro in total generation decreased from 98% to 97% while the share of wind increased from 0.1% to 2% and the share of biomass remained stable at 0.1%.
+This table shows Quebec's electric capacity and generation from renewables in 2005 and 2015.
+The share of hydro in total capacity decreased from 93% to 90% while the share of wind increased from 1% to 7%; the share of biomass remained stable at 1%.
+The share of hydro in total generation decreased from 96% to 95% while the share of wind increased from 0.2% to 4% and the share of biomass increased from 0.4% to 1%.

-FIGURE 11 Renewable Resources and Capacity in Manitoba
+FIGURE 15 Renewable Resources and Capacity in Quebec

 Text version of this map

-This map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across Manitoba.
-Most resources are hydroelectric plants located in the north and in the southeast.
-Majority of wind resources are located south and biomass resources are located west.
+This map shows the location and approximate capacity of renewable power plants with a capacity of at least 10 MW across Quebec.
+Hydroelectric plants are most common, with the majority of capacity located on the north shore of the St. Lawrence river and in the north.
+The majority of wind resources are located south of the St. Lawrence River, while biomass resources are scattered across the province.
 There are no solar resources with a capacity of at least 10 MW.

 Text version of this graphic

-This bar graph shows Manitoba’s total electric capacity in 2005 and 2015 for all fuel sources.
-Capacity increased from 5 578 MW to 5 998 MW, with renewables increasing from 91% to 92% of total capacity.
+This bar graph shows Quebec’s total electric capacity in 2005 and 2015 for all fuel sources.
+Capacity increased from 39 260 MW to 44 563 MW, with renewables increasing from 94% to 98% of total capacity.